 Module 1 – 1st week

-An insight into the field of art therapy will be provided, including an introduction to its basic theories and practice in relation to art making.
+An insight into integrating memory drawing into art therapy will be provided, including an introduction to its basic theories and practices.

 Module 2 – 2nd week

-Introduction to memory drawing and the basic theories and methods in relation to its application.
+Introduction to integrating intellectual work into therapy, especially in terms of memory drawing and the basic theories and methods in relation to that application.

 Module 3 – 3rd week

-Integrating art making and memory drawing within therapy.
+Integrating art making and intellectual work with clients within therapy.